magento/knowledge-base/src/support-tools/managed-alerts-for-magento-commerce/managed-alerts-for-magento-commerce-disk-warning-alert.md

 1. In New Relic, review disks for highest use.
 For steps refer to Storage tab on New Relic [Infrastructure monitoring Hosts page:](https://docs.newrelic.com/docs/infrastructure/infrastructure-ui-pages/infrastructure-ui/infrastructure-hosts-page)
     * If in New Relic you see a slow increase in disk usage, try the following options:
     * Optimizing disk space by adjusting space allocation.
-For steps, refer to DevDocs [Cloud for Adobe Commerce > Manage Disk space](https://devdocs.magento.com/cloud/project/manage-disk-space.html).
+For steps, refer to DevDocs [Manage Disk space](https://devdocs.magento.com/cloud/project/manage-disk-space.html).
 You may also need to request more disk space (contact your CSM).
     * Clear up disk space for MySQL.
 Refer to [MySQL disk space is low](https://support.magento.com/hc/en-us/articles/360037591972) for steps.
     * If New Relic shows rapidly increasing disk usage, this could indicate that there is a problem that has caused a file to increase very quickly in a directory.
 Do the following checks:
 1. Check overall disk space to identify the problem by running the following command in the CLI/Terminal: `df -h`